keymetrics/doc-pm2/en/plus/integration/elastic-beanstalk.md

 # Monitor your Node.js app in AWS Elastic Beanstalk

-In seconds, this tutorial will show you how to monitor a Node.js application with Keymetrics in AWS Elastic Beanstalk.
+In seconds, this tutorial will show you how to monitor a Node.js application with PM2 Plus in AWS Elastic Beanstalk.

 We assume that your app has already been wrapped with PM2.
 If not, follow our [PM2 AWS Elastic Beanstalk Tutorial]({{ site.baseurl }}{% link en/runtime/integration/elastic-beanstalk.md %}).

 ---

-## Create an account on Keymetrics
+## Create an account on PM2 Plus

 You can register [here](https://app.keymetrics.io/api/oauth/register).

 ---

-## Link your app with Keymetrics
+## Link your app with PM2 Plus

 In order to connect PM2 to the dashboard, you need to add your public and private keys in the environment.